marcduiker/azure-functions-university/lessons/typescript/queue/README.md

 > ❔ **Question** - Using the Azure Storage Explorer, check how many new messages are in the `newplayer-items` queue now.
 What is the content of the messages?

-### 2.2 Use JSON as Input
+### 2.2 Use JSON as Message

 Let us change the setup.
-We now get the input for our player data for the via the HTTP request in the JSON body.
+We now get the data for our player data for the via the HTTP request in the JSON body.
 The request body has the following structure:

 ```json
 "id": "SOME-GUID",